 KEY on a

-was empty, index page compression could fail.
+(or prefix) was empty, index page compression could fail.

 Status values in the

-would not update.
-The
+innodb_ft_config table would not

 intended for internal configuration and should not be used for